Pullback of arithmetic theta series and its modularity for unitary Shimura curves: Introduction

 The main work to prove Theorem \ref{theo:Decomposition} is to understand the pullback of special divisors on $\cS^{\dia,*}$ that intersect with $\cS^*$ improperly and various subtleties about the boundary components.
 On the generic fiber, this pullback is controlled by the line bundle of modular form of weight $1$ (descended from the tautological line bundle), which can be regarded as an analogue of the adjunction formula.
 The line bundle of modular form of weight $1$ has two well-defined integral models: $\omega$ considered in \cite{BHKRY1} and $\Omega$ considered in \cite{Ho2}.
 Although $\omega$ is used in the definition of $\widehat{\mathcal Z}_K^{\tot}(0, v) $ and $\widehat{\mathcal Z}_B^{\tot}(0)$ in \cite{BHKRY1}, it turns out that $\Omega$ is the one that controls the pullback of special divisors that intersect with $\cS^*$ improperly.
 So it is important to figure out their precise relation.
 We show in Section \ref{sec:two line bundles} (Theorem \ref{thm:comparision of two line bundles}):

-We believe that this relation is of independent interest.
+We believe that this relation is of independent interest too.
 It is discovered by \cite{Ho2} that the line bundle $\Omega$ controls the deformation theory of special divisors in the open Shimura variety $\cS$.
-Another main technical point of this paper is to extend this observation to the toroidal compactification $\cS^*$, see Theorem \ref{thm:deformation cS star}.
+Another main technical point of this paper is to extend this observation to the toroidal compactification $\cS^*$, see Proposition \ref{prop:deformation cS star}.
+In order to do this, we extend the definition of $\cZ(m)$ as a stack by \cite{KR2} to the boundary, see Definition \ref{def: cZ*}.

 This paper is organized as follows.
 In Section \ref{sect:USV}, we review basics on integral model, toroidal compactification and special divisors which are needed in this paper.
 In Section \ref{sec:two line bundles}, we prove the precise relation (\ref{eq:Relation}) between the two well-defined integral models of the line bundle of modular forms of weight $1$ (Theorem \ref{thm:comparision of two line bundles}).
-In Section \ref{sec:deformation of special divisors}, we extend the controlling deformation property of $\Omega$ of Ben Howard to boundaries (Theorem \ref{thm:deformation cS star}).
+In Section \ref{sec:deformation of special divisors}, we extend the controlling deformation property of $\Omega$ of Ben Howard to boundaries (Proposition \ref{prop:deformation cS star}).
 Section \ref{sec:pullback I} is dedicated to proving Theorem \ref{thm:pullback total}: Theorem \ref{theo:Decomposition} without Green functions.
 In Section \ref{sect:PullBack II}, we deal with pullbacks of Green functions and metrics on line bundles, and finish the proof of Theorem \ref{theo:Decomposition}.
 In the first part of Section \ref{sect:Modularity}, we use Li's embedding trick (\cite{li2021algebraicity}) to prove the modularity of $\widehat{\Theta}_K(\tau)$.
 In the second part of Section \ref{sect:Modularity}, we describe two slightly different Green functions for special divisors, one defined by Bruinier in \cite{BHKRY1} and the other one defined by Ehlen and Sankaran in \cite{ES}.
 We show that $\widehat{\Theta}_B(\tau) $ and $\widehat{\Theta}_{ES}(\tau) $ are essentially the same (\ref{eq:Difference}), which will be used in the modularity of difference $\widehat{\Theta}_K(\tau) - \widehat{\Theta}_{B}(\tau)$.
 We remark that Bruinier's Green functions are a little easier to define than those of Ehlen and Sankaran.